Tigers: Joker Marchant Stadium, Lakeland

 Moving to the east coast, Space Coast Stadium is not far from the Kennedy Space Center in Cape Canaveral -- hence its name and the space theme that is echoed in every corner of the ballpark.
 It has been the home of the Nationals/Expos since 2003.

 No visit is complete without sampling a Taco-In-A-Helmet, the stadium's unique take on Mexican fare.
-A recent addition to the park is a party deck in right field, giving fans an option in addition to the tiki bar down the left-field line.
-Bagel Brothers sandwiches are also recommended.
+An addition to the park is a party deck in right field, giving fans an option in addition to the tiki bar down the left-field line.
+Also unique to this ballpark is the St. Lucie Bat House, a habitat constructed beyond right field for between 10,000 and 15,000 bats that previously took up residence at the stadium.

 In addition to the town's own array of establishments, Port St. Lucie is a 20-minute drive to the shops and restaurants of Jensen Beach and Stuart.
 Another 45 minutes down the coast is West Palm Beach, the northernmost of South Florida's three major cities.